amrod/catalog-app/README.md

   1. Install Vagrant and VirtualBox.
   2. Launch the Vagrant VM.
 A Vagrantfile and accompanying shell script are provided to setup all necessary software.
 2. If not using Vagrant, you can just run the provided `pg_config.sh` script to setup all necessary software.
   Optional: Run the `db_init_test_data.py` script to populate the database with some test data
+3. Obtain OAuth 2.0 client credentials from the Google Developers Console.
+Details **[here](https://developers.google.com/identity/protocols/OAuth2)**.
+4. Download the `client_secrets.json` file from the Google Developer Console and store it under `catalogapp/instance/`

-3. Run `run.py` to start the local Flask development server.
+5. Run `run.py` to start the local Flask development server.
 By default, the application is available on port 5000.

 ## Using the Recipe Catalog